Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Disclaimer – Nothing on this website is intended to be a substitute for professional medical advice, diagnosis, or treatment… Read More Here.

-Baby blankets are often a childhood staple, but as with most things that come with caring for babies, it’s important to understand vital safety precautions, particularly when it comes to sleep.
+Baby blankets are often a childhood staple, but as with most things related to caring for babies, it’s important to understand vital safety precautions, particularly when it comes to sleep.

 Though you may want to give your newborn baby a cozy blanket to sleep with, softer objects like bedding have been linked to an increased risk of sudden infant death syndrome1 (SIDS), especially in the early months of a baby’s life.